hidasib/gru4rec_third_party_comparison/docs/hyperparams/hyperparams_main.rst

 Optimized Hyperparameters
 ------------------------------------------------------------------

-For each setup and fixed hyperparameters the following hyperparameters are optimized:
+For each setup the following hyperparameters are optimized:

 .. tab-set::